SyedTahfim/Credit-Scorecard/README.md

 - [EDA Insight](@EDAInsight)

 # Data Introduction
 The data for this project was collected from Kaggle.
-The original dataset included 45,000 observations and 13 variable.
+The original dataset included 45,000 observations and 13 variables.
 Applied loan amount and interest rate were discarded before doing any analysis because they are terms of a loan, not risk indicators associated with borrower's willingness and ability to pay.
 Also, typically applied loan amount has a linear relationship with income, which may introduce multicollinearity in the model.
 Institutional lenders typically establish lending policies that restrict credit facilities to borrowers aged 65 and above, or those approaching or in retirement, due to heightened risk of income reduction or loss of stable income sources.
 Therefore, we have excluded borrowers aged above 70 years and work experience above 45 years.
 Exclusion of such borrowers resulted a dataset of 44,975 observations.

 The rest of variables are as follows: